iamtrask/iamtrask.github.io/_posts/2014-11-23-harry-potter.markdown

-(the top word of each list is the focus words)
+(the top word of each list is the focus word)

 (64 dimensions : 1 epoch)<br />
 <b>1.0000000000000002:<expecto</b> <br />